-This exciting event for undergraduates aims to cover all aspects of preparing for a career in the solicitors’ profession, including tips on completing applications and interview techniques.
+This free event aims to cover all aspects of preparing for a career in the solicitors’ profession, including tips on completing applications and interview techniques.

 Feedback from you will help us improve out website.
 If you would like us to contact you please leave your contact details.

 In early 2020, we’ll be launching a new digital learning environment.

 Our initial focus will be on compliance and in-house content, but we’ll be broadening our offering in the future and all expressions of interest are welcome.

 If you’d like to write or review digital education content for the platform, email your CV to Chris Walsh with an outline of your specialisms and any previous experience in producing material for subject specific and digital audiences.